Mike Davis (scholar): New York and Oakland

 At Reed College, Davis was overwhelmed, alienated by the hippy culture and struggling academically.
 He joined the Portland, Oregon chapter of CORE, which included the labor historian Jeremy Brecher, who at the time was one of few members of the nascent Students for a Democratic Society (SDS) in the Pacific Northwest.
 Living "drunk" in the dorm of a girlfriend for five weeks, Davis was expelled from Reed for intervisitation.
 Davis was eligible for the draft after his expulsion and passed the physical, but he was rejected after he insisted to the personnel at the induction center he belonged to several subversive organizations.
-After reading the Port Huron Statement, and at the recommendation of Brecher, Davis boarded a Greyhound bus to New York City to join the national office of SDS, arriving in November of 1964.
+After reading the Port Huron Statement, and at the recommendation of Brecher, Davis boarded a Greyhound bus to New York City to join the national office of SDS, arriving in November 1964.
 In 1964 and 1965, Davis worked in the national office of SDS, which was becoming overwhelmed by the growing number of chapters.
 The national council meetings gave the office the responsibility to organize two major demonstrations, an Anti-Apartheid sit-in and the first march on Washington in protest of the Vietnam War.

-Davis was one of the chief coordinators behind the Anti-Apartheid sit-in at Chase Manhattan Bank.
+Davis was one of the chief coordinators behind the anti-Apartheid sit-in at Chase Manhattan Bank.
 In the aftermath of the Sharpeville massacre, Chase Manhattan had led a consortium of international banks that bailed out the Apartheid government of South Africa.
 The chief ally and tactical organizer to the sit-in was the New York chapter of the Student Nonviolent Coordinating Committee (SNCC), headed by Betita Martinez (then Elisabeth Sutherland), who Davis became acquainted with.
 Other supporters included exiled members of the African National Congress and young members of the Tanzanian mission to the United Nations.
 On the Friday afternoon of March 19, 1965, some 600 demonstrators marched on Chase Manhattan's offices, with 43 arrested, in what was SDS's first act of civil disobedience.

 Davis returned to California in early 1965, arriving in the Bay Area during the transformation of the Free Speech Movement into the Vietnam Day Committee.
 His only subsistence for the next six months was money earned by selling literature sent to him by the SDS national office.
 The demand for radical literature by students in the Bay Area was enough that Davis could afford to rent a derelict house with no electricity.
 While couch surfing in the homes of academics, he became aware of Herbert Marcuse, who was lauded by the organizers of the Free Speech Movement.
 Davis had struggled to understand any of Marcuse's One-Dimensional Man, but opted to write a letter to the respected academic about the accomplishments and motives of SDS.
-Marcuse responded, but was critical, suggesting that SDS was only serving to advance Lyndon B. Johnson's war on poverty, and that the organization should seek a more oppositional approach.
+Marcuse responded, but was critical, suggesting that SDS was only serving to advance Lyndon B. Johnson's War on Poverty, and that the organization should seek a more oppositional approach.
 While in Oakland, Davis burned his draft card in protest of Johnson's intervention in the Dominican Republic.